RalphBacon/TFT-LCD-Display-2.4-2.8-Touch-Shield/README.md

 I'll show you how to get started with a very popular variant of the TFT touch screen, including how to make a "button" (spoiler alert: it's not a button just an area of screen that looks like one, that you can then receive touches from).

-It's cheap, easy and allows you to dispense with physical buttons and switches on your project's front panel
+It's cheap, easy and allows you to dispense with physical buttons and switches on your project's front panel too!

 LINKS